GNOME/libadwaita/doc/migrating-to-breakpoints.md

 Use [property@NavigationPage:title] instead of manually adding titles to your header bars.
-Even if you need a subtitle, [property@NavigationPage:title] should always be set to something meaningful, as it will be used as a tooltip for the back button, as well as read out by the screen reader.
+Even if you need a subtitle, [property@NavigationPage:title] should always be set to something meaningful, as it will be used as a tooltip for the back button and label in its context menu, as well as read out by the screen reader.

 Replace [property@LeafletPage:name] with [property@NavigationPage:tag] and
 remove the back button as [class@HeaderBar] already provides one.
 If back